csipke19/discord-bot-redone-csipke19/README.md

 | venv\Scripts\activate | to enter the virtual environment
 | pip install -r requirements.txt | to install the requirements in the current environment
 ```

+### I got this error: AttributeError: 'NoneType' object has no attribute 'voice_channels'.
+Why?
+You get this error if you forgot to put in your server id in the "settings.cfg" file or the code you use is invalid, because the bot is not on the server or you missed out 1 or more number from the id.
+Step by step [in the following point](#integrate-your-bot)